 The rest of the interface improves, too.
 You get a desktop-style dock that shows which apps are running (or were recently), and you can pin apps to stay put.
 Your status bar and notifications are now in the bottom-right corner.
 You get some desktop keyboard shortcuts, like alt+tab for multitasking, ctrl+tab inside apps, and cut/copy/paste.
 Everything just gets a bit more predictable — and laptop-like — in DeX mode.

 All of a sudden, I feel productive.
 I can use a full-screen app and pull up another one to quickly send a message or read something without being taken to a huge blown-up phone app.
 I can open an app from a notification and have it just pull up a new window.
 I can use a mouse cursor with a touchpad to hit small buttons and keep my hands down on the keyboard.

 While DeX can fix a lot of the endemic problems involved in using Android as a tablet operating system, it doesn’t fix everything.
-Forcing phone-designed apps into windows helps, but it doesn’t fully address the reality that Android apps are horrible on tablets.
+Forcing phone-designed apps into windows helps, but it doesn’t fully address the reality that

 There are still many apps that don’t want to be put into full-screen mode, so Samsung has to force them to do so, requiring an app restart every time you switch between full-screen and windowed mode.
 Other apps look fine in a window, but the window can’t be resized.
 Some apps simply crash when switching between size and modes.

 And ultimately, most apps simply scale up content from a phone app to fill the screen — aka, everything is zoomed in, huge, and not useful.
 So your choice is “use a phone app in a window” or “use a phone app blown up to full screen” — pick your poison.

 Samsung is doing what it can here, considering it doesn’t control the Play Store and can’t force developers to make apps better for tablets.
 But it makes further unforced errors that hurt the experience.